ferdinandyb/maildir-rank-addr/README.md

 - uses the most frequent non-empty display name for each email
 - filters common "no reply" addresses, additional filters can be added via regexes
 - normalizes emails to lower case
+- ability to add additional email addresses from a command
-- "blazingly fast"<sup>*</sup>: crunch time for 270k emails is 7s on my machine, grepping from the output is instantaneous
+- "blazingly fast"<sup>\*</sup>: crunch time for 270k emails is 7s on my machine, grepping from the output is instantaneous

-<sup>*</sup>: compared to original python implementation for crunching (see Behind the scenes below) and compared to using notmuch query for address completion
+<sup>\*</sup>: compared to original python implementation for crunching (see Behind the scenes below) and compared to using notmuch query for address completion

 # Installation

 The easiest way to install is running:

 ```
 go install github.com/ferdinandyb/maildir-rank-addr@latest
 ```